 Bethan Saunders, BSFS ‘17

-Bethan Saunders is a senior in the Edmund A. Walsh School of Foreign Service majoring in International Politics, with a concentration in Security Studies and a certificate in African Studies.
+Bethan Saunders graduated from the Edmund A. Walsh School of Foreign Service, with a major in International Politics, a concentration in Security Studies, and a certificate in African Studies.
 For as long as she can remember, she has been fascinated by international relations and very passionate about gender issues.
 Through this fellowship, Bethan has combined both interests to study the intersections of gender, peace, and security, focusing on the role of women during post-conflict reconstruction processes.
-With a regional interest in sub-Saharan Africa, Bethan recently studied abroad in Cape Town, South Africa and worked with the African Gender Institute to explore the role of women in the transitional justice and constitution building process.
+With a regional interest in sub-Saharan Africa, Bethan studied abroad in Cape Town, South Africa and worked with the African Gender Institute to explore the role of women in the transitional justice and constitution building process.
 Through MURFs, Bethan has also worked closely with the Georgetown Institute for Women, Peace, and Security as a Research Assistant and also partnered with Professor Emily Mendenhall to study issues of women's maternal and mental health in sub-Saharan Africa and Latin America.
-On campus, Bethan is involved in Georgetown University's Student Administration, the Carroll Fellows Initiative, the foreign service sorority Delta Phi Epsilon, and the International Relations Club.
+On campus, Bethan was involved in Georgetown University's Student Administration, the Carroll Fellows Initiative, the foreign service sorority Delta Phi Epsilon, and the International Relations Club.
 She is also the co-founder of GU Votes, an initiative at the Institute of Politics and Public Service that serves to register Georgetown students to vote in the upcoming election.

 Rahul Kaul, BSFS ‘16